Aquanty/rtd-hgs/docs/source/index.rst

        Solute
        End solute

-An example of a more complex system with two solutes and seven material zones is shown in Figure :ref:`fig:solute1`  for the first solute, called DCB, which only decays in zone 1, and has distribution coefficients which vary from zone to zone.
+| An example of a more complex system with two solutes and seven
+  material zones is shown in Figure :ref:
+| for the first solute, called DCB, which only decays in zone 1, and has
+  distribution coefficients which vary from zone to zone.

 ::